3 Ways to Recover Deleted Photos on Any Android Device

 Choose where you want to save the file.
 You can save them to a specific app, or put them straight back into your camera folder.
 Choose the DCIM folder to do this.
 Click OK to save your photos, and you’re done.

-How to Avoid Losing Your Photos Next Time
+How to Avoid Losing Your Android Photos Next Time

 The best way to avoid losing your precious photos in the first place is to keep them backed up somewhere.

-Auto-uploading to the cloud is the easiest choice.
-These apps run quietly in the background, and you can control when they upload your photos.
-By setting them to only work when you’re connected to Wi-Fi and your phone is charging, you can make sure it doesn’t hurt your data plan or battery life.
+The easiest way is to use apps that back up your Android photos to the cloud.
+These apps run quietly in the background and you can control when they upload your photos.
+Set them to only work when you’re connected to Wi-Fi and your phone is charging and you won’t hurt your data plan or battery life.

 Google Photos gives you unlimited free photo storage for 16-megapixel photos—big enough for most smartphone cameras—and 1080p videos.
-Flickr gives you 1TB for free and uploads images in their full resolution.
+Flickr gives you unlimited storage on a Pro account and uploads images in their full resolution.